 On September 28, 2016, a purported stockholder filed a putative class action lawsuit in the U.S. District Court for the District of Massachusetts against us entitled Mariusz Mazurek v.
-Seres Therapeutics, Inc., et.
-Al. and on February 12, 2017, we received an amended complaint.
+Seres Therapeutics, Inc., et. al. On February 12, 2017, we received an amended complaint, and on March 30, 2017, we filed a motion to dismiss.
+A hearing on the motion to dismiss was held on August 9, 2017, and we are awaiting a decision from the court.
 The lawsuit alleges violations of Sections 10(b), 20(a) and Rule 10b-5 of the Securities Exchange Act of 1934, as amended, by making allegedly false and misleading statements and omissions about our clinical trials for our product candidate SER-109 in our public disclosures between June 25, 2015 and July 29, 2016.
 The lawsuit seeks, among other things, damages in connection with our allegedly inflated stock price between June 25, 2015 and July 29, 2016 as a result of those allegedly false and misleading statements, as well as interest, attorneys' fees and costs.
 We can make no assurances as to the time or resources that will need to be devoted to this lawsuit or its final outcome, or the impact, if any, of this lawsuit or any proceedings on our business, financial condition, results of operations and cash flows.
 We are vigorously defending against all claims asserted.